2000–01 Bundesliga

 The 2000–01 Bundesliga was the 38th season of the Bundesliga, Germany's premier football league.
 It began on 11 August 2000 and ended on 19 May 2001.
-FC Bayern Munich successfully defended their title after a last-minute Patrik Andersson goal denied Schalke 04 their first title.
+Bayern Munich successfully defended their title after a last-minute Patrik Andersson goal denied Schalke 04 their first title.

 Competition modus

 Every team played two games against each other team, one at home and one away.
 Teams received three points for a win and one point for a draw.
 If two or more teams were tied on points, places were determined by goal difference and, if still tied, by goals scored.
 The team with the most points were crowned champions while the three teams with the fewest points were relegated to 2.
 Bundesliga.

 Team changes to 1999–2000

 SSV Ulm, Arminia Bielefeld and MSV Duisburg were relegated to the 2.
 Bundesliga after finishing in the last three places.
 They were replaced by 1.
-FC Köln, VfL Bochum and FC Energie Cottbus.
+FC Köln, VfL Bochum and Energie Cottbus.